-1 1 14 Droport Chanwood West Durque a Matra grant ta propara tha 1.1 14.
-Prepare Sherwood West Infrastructure/Implementation Pursue a Metro grant to prepare the 1.2 Plan.
-Implement that plan in a Infrastructure/Implementation Plan for Sherwood West.
-Identify 1.3 timely manner. the needed infrastructure, phasing and financing plan/tools to 1.4 develop new employment lands in Sherwood West.
-Work closely 1.5 with public and private partners such as PGE, Northwest Natural, 1.6 CWS and developers to plan for the development of the necessary 1.7 water, wastewater, storm drainage, electric, and natural gas 2.1 service.
-Work proactively with CWS to complete the construction 2.2 of the Brookman Sewer in an expedited manner and other CWS 2.3 facilities needed to develop the Sherwood West Technology 2.5 Innovation Park.
-Determine the other types of infrastructure needed by innovative companies to consider locating in the Sherwood West Technology Innovation Park.
+4.4 44 Domes Chama Livi Division and the second 1.1 14.
+Pursue Sherwood West Pursue grants focusing on Infrastructure/Implementation 1.2 planning grants. planning for Sherwood West.
+Identify the needed infrastructure, 1.3 phasing and financing plan/tools to develop new employment 1.4 lands in Sherwood West.
+Work closely with public and private 1.5 partners such as PGE, Northwest Natural, CWS, and developers to 1.6 plan for the development of the necessary water, wastewater, 1.7 storm drainage, electric, and natural gas service.
+Work 2.1 proactively with CWS to complete the construction of the 2.2 Brookman Sewer in an expedited manner and other CWS 2.3 facilities needed to develop employment lands.
+Determine the 2.5 other types of infrastructure needed by innovative companies to consider locating in Sherwood West.

 1.1-1.9 15.
 Expand Sherwood Broadband Work closely with Sherwood Broadband to expand the necessary 2.1-2.6 to new planned industrial and fiber services to new employment areas both within the City/UGB 2.8 commercial areas and adjacent Urban Reserve areas, including Sherwood West.
 1.1-1.7 16.
-Continue to conduct outreach Conduct regular outreach to existing businesses (both small and 1.9 to existing industrial, office large) in Sherwood through the City's ongoing Business Retention 2.6-2.8 and commercial businesses in and Expansion (BRE) program so as to identify issues and barriers 210 210 Sherwood to business growth and expansion through meetings with companies and other means.
+Continue to conduct outreach Conduct regular outreach to existing businesses (both small and 1.9 to existing industrial, office large) in Sherwood through the City's ongoing Business Retention 2.6-2.8 and commercial businesses in and Expansion (BRE) program so as to identify issues and barriers Sherwood to business growth and expansion through meetings with companies and other means.
 Conduct periodic site visits to existing businesses.
 1.1-1.2 17.
 Conduct educational seminars Continue to work with the Sherwood Area Chamber of Commerce 1.4-1.8 for existing and new small and other public/private partners to conduct regular business businesses educational programs for existing smaller Sherwood businesses to help them to grow and expand in the community.
 1.1 18.
-Provide business assistance Based on the identified needs of individual businesses, Economic 1.2 services/technical support to Development should continue to serve as business facilitator to 1.2 existing and new businesses assist existing and new businesses to obtain City and other agency 1.5 permits.
-Continue to serve as an advocate and connector for 1.4 Sherwood businesses to support their needs for space, financing, 1.6 workforce, and other needs from other partners such as Business 1.7 Oregon, the Small Business Development Center/PCC, the Business 1.8 Recovery Center, banks, realtors/property owners and other business support organizations.
-Identify and help connect Sherwood businesses to regional technical assistance, microloan, other credit sources, and workforce that can support their growth.
+City Staff to provide business Based on the identified needs of individual businesses, Economic 1.2 assistance services/technical Development should continue to serve as business facilitator to 1.3 support to existing and new assist existing and new businesses to obtain City and other agency 1.4 businesses permits.
+Continue to serve as an advocate and connector for 1.5 Sherwood businesses to support their needs for space, financing, 1.6 workforce, and other needs from other partners such as Business 1.7 Oregon, the Small Business Development Center/PCC, the Business 1.8 Recovery Center, banks, realtors/property owners and other 1.0 business support organizations.
+Identify and help connect Sherwood businesses to regional technical assistance, microloan, 4443 10.00 other credit sources, and workforce that can support their growth.
 1.1-1.8 19.
-Review City Codes and policies Based on input from existing businesses in Sherwood, consider 2.6-2.8 to facilitate the growth of modifications to City code provisions and policies to minimize existing and new businesses in barriers to growth while maintaining a high quality of life in Sherwood Sherwood.
-Review proposed new City fees, land use ordinances and other policies with a long on according development impacts and other policies with a lens on economic development impacts,
+Review City Codes and policies Based on input from existing businesses in Sherwood, consider 2.6-2.8 to facilitate the growth of modifications to City code provisions and policies to minimize existing and new businesses in Sherwood barriers to growth while maintaining a high quality of life in Sherwood.
+Review proposed new City fees, land use ordinances and other policies with a lens on economic development impacts, the City's competitiveness, and other City goals.